 In Summer, there are boat trips departing daily from Agia Marina.
 You can go to Archangelos, Lipsi, Arki, the white islands (Aspronisia), Marathi, Farmakonisi and so on.
 Just stroll along the harbour in Agia Marina and see what is available.

-These include the Anna Express (to Lipsi) and the Patmos Star (to Patmos).
+These include the Anna Express (to Lipsi) and the Patmos Star (to Patmos and Lipsi).
 Either take a look at the boards in the harbour or call into the travel agency/ticket office just across the cobbled street.

 The ANEK ferry, Nisos Kalymnos, plies between Kalymnos and Samos via Leros, Lipsi, Patmos, Arki, and Agathonisi.
-See an example timetable for f/b Nisos Kalymnos on this web page.
-Check in the ticket office in Agia Marina or Lakki for up-to-date information.
+Here's a link to the f/b Nisos Kalymnos timetable.
+The top timetable on this page is for the route from Kalymnos to Samos via the smaller islands, including Leros.

 Natura 2000 is a Europe-wide initiative to protect wildlife and their habitats.
 All of the islands comprising Lipsoi, all of the islands of the archipelago of Arkoi and the whole of the island of Agathonisi are designated Special Areas of Conservation (SACs) for rare and vulnerable animals, plants and habitats.